Bayesian Smooth-Fit Extrapolation of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ Astrophysical $S$ Factor: Bayesian formalism

+but the central \(68\%\) region in coefficient space does not, in general, coincide with the central \(68\%\) interval of \(S^{*}(E)\).
+Likewise, the percentile curves \(S^{*,16\%}(E)\) and \(S^{*,84\%}(E)\) are constructed from the distribution of the sampled values \(S^{*}(E;\bm a)\) at fixed energy and do not usually correspond to one single coefficient vector.

-Thus, $P(\bm{a}\,|\,D)$ plays the role of an intermediate quantity: it encodes which coefficient values are consistent with the data and their uncertainties, while the physically relevant distribution $P(S|D)$ is obtained by evaluating $S(E)$ for the coefficient values allowed by $P(\bm{a}\,|\,D)$.
-In this way, the uncertainty in $S(E)$ follows directly from the uncertainty in the fitted coefficients.
+Thus, \(P(\bm a\mid D)\) plays the role of an intermediate quantity: it encodes which coefficient values are consistent with the data and their uncertainties, and, through the nonlinear mapping \(S^{*}(E;\bm a)\), induces the posterior distribution, median trend, MAP curve, and credible interval for the modified astrophysical factor.
+The overall workflow of the analysis is therefore

-\section{Global posterior construction}
+\section{Global Posterior Construction}

 The Bayesian inference is performed in logarithmic space by defining